 These newly formed sand dunes provide a special environment.
 Plants grow there, using light energy to transform water and carbon dioxide into chemical energy, which is stored in sugar.
 When an animal eats the plant, it uses the stored energy to heat its body and move around.
 This transforms the chemical energy into kinetic and thermal energy.
+Though it may not always be obvious, energy transfers and transformations happen constantly.
 They are what enable life to exist.
-413